Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/semantic-layer/power-bi.md

 ## Prerequisites

+- Accept and sign the AI & beta addendum.
+Reach out to your account team to begin this process.
 - You have [configured the dbt Semantic Layer](/docs/use-dbt-semantic-layer/setup-sl)
 - You are on a supported [dbt Cloud release track](/docs/dbt-versions/cloud-release-tracks) or on dbt v1.6 or higher.
 - You installed [Power BI Desktop or Power BI On-premises Data Gateway](https://learn.microsoft.com/en-us/power-bi/connect-data/service-gateway-custom-connectors).